 In the event of such transfer, SCMP GROUP shall use contractual or other means to ensure that the data transferees shall keep the transferred personal data confidential and comply with all relevant personal data privacy laws and regulations.

 Regarding the situation as described under sub-clause (iv) above – If such intra-group transfer among SCMP GROUP affiliates involves cross-border data transfer, SCMP GROUP may adopt binding corporate rules for safeguarding the security of such personal data; and ensuring that all affiliates involved shall comply with the relevant privacy and other laws.

-SCMP GROUP has been using its in-house resources to develop and maintain its IT systems.
-Occasionally SCMP GROUP engages a third-party vendor to provide certain services relating its IT systems.
-This vendor does not have access to the personal data stored in the IT systems under usual circumstances.
+SCMP GROUP has been using internal resources to develop and maintain its IT systems.
+Occasionally SCMP GROUP engages third-party vendors to provide certain services relating to its IT systems.
+Such vendor does not have access to the personal data stored under usual circumstances.